keefertaylor/TezosKitTutorial/README.md

 # TezosKit Tutorial

-This repository is the source code for a webinar on TezosKit
+This repository demonstrates usage of TezosKit for an online webinar, see: https://ios-blockchain.splashthat.com

+The `master` branch contains TODOs while the `completed` branch contains the complete source code.